Train station: Terminus

 There may also be a bypass line, used by freight trains that do not need to stop at the terminus.

-Some termini have a newer set of through platforms underneath (or above, or alongside) the terminal platforms on the main level.
+Some termini have newer through platforms beneath (or above, or alongside) the terminal platforms on the main level.
 They are used by a cross-city extension of the main line, often for commuter trains, while the terminal platforms may serve long-distance services.
 Examples of underground through lines include the Thameslink platforms at in London, the Argyle and North Clyde lines of Glasgow's suburban rail network, in Antwerp in Belgium, the RER at the Gare du Nord in Paris, the Milan suburban railway service's Passante railway, and many of the numerous S-Bahn lines at terminal stations in Germany, Austria and Switzerland, such as at Zürich Hauptbahnhof.
 Due to the disadvantages of terminus stations there have been multiple cases in which one or several terminus stations were replaced with a new through-station, including the cases of Berlin Hauptbahnhof, Vienna Hauptbahnhof and numerous examples throughout the first century of railroading.
 Stuttgart 21 is a controversial project involving the replacement of a terminus station by a through-station.

 An American example of a terminal with this feature is Union Station in Washington, DC, where there are bay platforms on the main concourse level to serve terminating trains and standard island platforms one level below to serve trains continuing southward.
 The lower tracks run in a tunnel beneath the concourse and emerge a few blocks away to cross the Potomac River into Virginia.

 Terminus stations in large cities are by far the biggest stations, with the largest being Grand Central Terminal in New York City.
 Other major cities, such as London, Boston, Paris, Istanbul, Tokyo, and Milan have more than one terminus, rather than routes straight through the city.
 Train journeys through such cities often require alternative transport (metro, bus, taxi or ferry) from one terminus to the other.
-For instance, in Istanbul transfers from the Sirkeci Terminal (the European terminus) and the Haydarpaşa Terminal (the Asian terminus) historically required crossing the Bosphorus via alternative means, before the Marmaray railway tunnel linking Europe and Asia was completed.
+For instance, in Istanbul, transfers from the Sirkeci Terminal (the European terminus) and the Haydarpaşa Terminal (the Asian terminus) historically required crossing the Bosphorus via alternative means, before the Marmaray railway tunnel linking Europe and Asia was completed.
 Some cities, including New York, have both termini and through lines.

-Terminals that have competing rail lines using the station frequently set up a jointly owned terminal railroad to own and operate the station and its associated tracks and switching operations.
+Terminals with competing rail lines that frequently use the station often establish a jointly owned terminal railroad to own and operate the station, its associated tracks, and switching operations.

 Stop

-During a journey, the term station stop may be used in announcements, to differentiate halts during which passengers may alight and halts for another reasons, such as a locomotive change.
+During a journey, the term station stop may be used in announcements to differentiate halts during which passengers may alight and halts for other reasons, such as a locomotive change.

 While a junction or interlocking usually divides two or more lines or routes, and thus has remotely or locally operated signals, a station stop does not.
-A station stop usually does not have any tracks other than the main tracks, and may or may not have switches (points, crossovers).
+A station stop usually has no tracks other than the main tracks and may or may not have switches (points, crossovers).